U.S. flag

 • Heterozygotes (carriers) are asymptomatic but may occasionally have a mildly elevated concentration of sitosterol.

 Offspring of a proband.
-Unless an individual with sitosterolemia has children with an affected individual or a heterozygote (carrier) (see Prevalence and Population screening), his/her offspring will be obligate heterozygotes (carriers) for a pathogenic variant in ABCG5 or ABCG8.
+Unless an affected individual's reproductive partner also has sitosterolemia or is a carrier (see Prevalence and Population screening), offspring will be obligate heterozygotes (carriers) for a pathogenic variant in ABCG5 or ABCG8.

 Other family members.
 Each sib of the proband’s parents is at a 50% risk of being a carrier of an ABCG5 or ABCG8 pathogenic variant.